curtisalexander/readstat-rs/README.md

 **Why is this useful?**
 - `mem` is useful for testing purposes
-- `stream` is useful in keeping memory usage low for extrememly large datasets
+- `stream` is useful for keeping memory usage low for large datasets
-- In general, would not expect anyone to deviate from the default (`stream`) unless they had a specific need
+- In general, do not expect users to deviate from the default &mdash; `stream` &mdash; unless they had a specific need
-- In addition, by enabling these options as command line parameters [hyperfine](#benchmarking) can be used to benchmark across an assortment of file sizes
+- In addition, by enabling these options as command line parameters [hyperfine](#benchmarking) may be used to benchmark across an assortment of file sizes

 ### Debug
-Debug information can be printed to standard out by setting the environment variable `RUST_LOG=debug` before the call to `readstat`.  :warning: This is quite verbose!
+Debug information is printed to standard out by setting the environment variable `RUST_LOG=debug` before the call to `readstat`.  :warning: This is quite verbose!

 ```sh
 # Linux and macOS